tychonievich/cs3330-s2022/markdown/vmemparse1.md

 Because a (level of a) virtual page number is an index into a page table entry, (each) VPN is *pob* − 1 bits, meaning the usable part of a virtual address is its low-order *levels* × (*pob* − 1) + *pob* bits.

-Page table entries will by 16 bits (2 bytes) which are
+Page table entries will be 16 bits (2 bytes) which are

 <svg viewBox="-1 -1 322 32" font-size="12" text-anchor="middle" style="max-width:48em">
 <rect x="0" y="10" width="240" height="20" fill="none" stroke="black"/>